emrgnt-cmplxty/fermi/docs/docs/6.integrator/balance.md

 }
 ```

 **Note:** Gas prices can change between blocks.
-Even for transactions with deterministic gas cost the cost in Axion could also be different.
+Even for transactions with deterministic gas cost the cost in Fermi could also be different.
 You can query the gas price for recent blocks using the [`gas_price` RPC endpoint](https://docs.near.org/api/rpc/setup#gas-price).

 ---